My.EOU Portal Current Students Faculty/Staff

 All athletes will participate in the “High Gun” (highest number of targets hit) competitions.

 In the event of a tie, a shoot-off will occur.
 The athletes involved will draw a number to determine placement in a squad.
-All athletes will shoot an additional 25 targets from the 16-yard line to determine a winner.
+All athletes will shoot a miss and out from the 16-yard line to determine a winner.
+Varsity level shooters will shoot off from the 20 yard line.

 The top five student-athlete scores from a team will be used to determine the overall team score.
 No squadding is required.
 If a tie-breaker is required for any places, the team member with the highest round score from each team will be used to break the tie.
 Subsequent score comparisons will be used if the top score is tied.
 There will not be a shoot-off to determine the winning team.

-Time and field assignments for teams and individuals will be emailed to all participants and coaches by March 15.
-Athletes will only be able to shoot during their team’s scheduled time on their team’s designated field(s).
+Athletes will only be able to shoot during their scheduled time on their squad’s designated field(s).
 It is possible that final remaining members of a team may be combined with another partial team to create a full squad of participants to maximize time allotment.
 Teams should arrive at least one hour before their scheduled time to allow check-in, squadding and set-up.

-Teams will shoot in two sessions.
+Athletes will shoot in two sessions.
 After the starting time for the event, all starting and completion times are estimated.
-It is important to be prepared to shoot immediately after the previous team completes their round.
+It is important to be prepared to shoot immediately after the previous squad completes their round.
 All late registrants will be squadded to the final squads.

-Coaches can email firstname.lastname@example.org with squadding requests prior to March 9.
+Coaches/participants can make squadding requests by emailing email@example.com prior to March 5.
 Athletes not on a full squad will be combined with other incomplete squads.
 If a student-athlete does not report to the assigned trap by the scheduled time, the student-athlete must be moved to the final squad.

-Scorers will be provided by the EOU Trapshooting Club for the event.
+Scorekeepers will be provided by the EOU Trapshooting Program for the event.
 Event staff scoring decisions are final.

 Scores are recorded on the pre-squadded scoring sheet and tallied in the clubhouse.
 Scores will be posted on monitors if available and or club house display board.
 Scores are recounted by event officials to ensure accuracy.
 Mismarked or illegible scoring sheets are considered a ‘lost target’ by event staff.
 The only time a round score may be disputed is on the field immediately after a scorer has announced a lost target.
 All scores are final upon completion of the post.